 Since the program started in 2004, it has steadily gained popularity.
-For many years, it ran in obscurity, but word of its existence has spread, such that obtaining funding now is increasingly challenging with more applicants than the funds can serve.
+For many years, it ran in obscurity, but word of its existence has spread, such that obtaining funding now is increasingly challenging, with more applicants than the funds can serve.
 This is particularly true this year since a slightly reduced budget of $237 million is being allocated.
 Last year, the demand exceeded $600 million, but only $305 million was budgeted and awarded.
-With demand doubling supply, please don't lose faith that it is even worth your time to try and apply, as the NSGP emphasizes each year that a sizable number of applicants blow their chance with a poor-quality submission.
+Even though demand now doubles supply, do not be discouraged from applying.
+Each year, the NSGP emphasizes that many applicants miss their chance due to poor-quality submissions.
+So follow these guidelines and stay sharp, and you will start off at the head of the pack of applicants.

-The key to success is to give the application its appropriate due diligence, and any institution can get through the process successfully with just a little bit of light to help guide the way.
-So, we will show you here a collection of the steps, tips, and key points of understanding that will help you achieve success.
+The key to success is to give the application the necessary due diligence.
+Any institution can navigate the process successfully with a little guidance.
+We will show you here a collection of the steps, tips, and key points of understanding that will help you achieve success.

-Applying for NSGP funds is not actually a difficult process, but it does have a lot of steps, and it's not exactly intuitive, causing some confusion since you apply at the state level through the State Administrative Agency (SAA), which then applies to FEMA for the NSGP funds on your behalf.
+Applying for NSGP funds is not a difficult process, but it does involve several steps, and it's not entirely intuitive, which can cause some confusion.
+You apply at the state level through the State Administrative Agency (SAA), and the SAA then applies to FEMA for the NSGP funds on your behalf.
 Adding to the confusion is the NSGP web page, notorious for its lack of clarity.

 But to be fair, the NSGP web page is held hostage by the limitation of being a small cog in the Homeland Security web family, so it's forced to fit a template that is built for the bureaucratic presentation of facts, not to be a simplistic "Beginners Guide to NSGP Applications" that would be much more helpful for those of us that have never applied for a grant.
-However, where the NSGP might lose points for clarity on the web page, they more than gain them all back with the helpfulness of the staff.
-Email them and attend their webinars; they are phenomenally helpful, and everyone that I have encountered has a tremendous customer service attitude and shows genuine passion for the cause (helping you stay safe).
+However, where the NSGP might lose points for clarity on the web page, it more than makes up for it with the helpfulness of the staff.
+Email them and attend their webinars; the staff are extremely helpful and demonstrate a strong commitment to customer service and genuine desire to improve your security.

-And even if it's too late to get your application ready for this year, the program is successful enough that funding is likely to be approved again in 2025, so this information can be used to ensure you are completely ready by then.
+The program is successful enough that funding is likely to be approved each year, usually by March.
+Use this information to ensure you are fully prepared by then.

 Here is an overview of the process to give you the big picture then continue to read below for the details.